 You should not breast-feed while using elotuzumab with lenalidomide and dexamethasone.

 How is elotuzumab given?

-Elotuzumab can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are using elotuzumab.
+Elotuzumab can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using this medicine.

 What happens if I miss a dose?